On the Theory of Bulk Viscosity of Cold Plasmas and Thermodynamics of Alkali-Noble Gas Cocktails: Wannier ridge resonances and Wannier near threshold ionization cross-section

-Extremely interesting is the quasi-classical motion of two $s$-electrons.
+On the other hand, the quasi-classical motion of two $s$-electrons is extremely interesting.
 They move as mirror images with opposite radius vectors $\mathbf{r}_1=-\mathbf{r_2}$ and opposite momenta $\mathbf{p}_1=-\mathbf{p_2}$ like two electrons in a Cooper pair.
 This strongly correlated motion is an example of the inapplicability of the self-consistent Hartree-Fock approximation for this problem.
 However, strong correlations lead to another simplification: the effective Rydberg takes into account the mirror electron \be E_n=-\frac{\mathrm{R_{eff}}}{n^2},\qquad \mathrm{R_{eff}}=\frac12 \left(Z-\frac14\right) mc^2\alpha_\mathrm{_S}^2, \ee where $Z$ is the charge of the rest ion and $m$ is the electron mass.
 The velocity of light $c$ disappears in all those formulae into the Sommerfeld fine splitting constant $\alpha_\mathrm{_S}$.
 If we draw the effective potential of this 3-body system in some choice of variables, we observe a ridge.
-That is why those metastable resonances are called Wannier ridge resonances. and are observed by electron impact in noble gases~\cite{Wannier:53,Read:82}.
+That is why those metastable resonances are called Wannier ridge resonances and are observed by electron impact in noble gases~\cite{Wannier:53,Read:82}.